laminas/laminas-console/doc/book/routes.md

 ### Literal flags

-Console tools commonly use flags. zend-console allows you to define any number of optional and/or mandatory flags.
+Console tools commonly use flags. laminas-console allows you to define any number of optional and/or mandatory flags.

 Flag order is ignored; they can be defined in any order, and the user can